amberheilman/StationDown/README.md

 Brown out: "It is when you take an engine or ladder company out of service temporarily and re-distribute the staff for either training or to fill in personnel gaps in other companies." -http://www.phila.gov/fire/pdfs/Brown-Out_FAQ.pdf

+A list of Philadelphia fire incidents can be found [here](http://stationdown.herokuapp.com/fire-incidents/list)

 ### Scraping Fire Locations from Philly Fire News